Skip to content

 Brown Coat Stucco Guide: Purpose, Mix, and Curing Time

 In a traditional three-coat stucco system, the Brown Coat is the workhorse.
-While the scratch coat provides the grip and the finish coat provides the beauty, the brown coat provides the structure.
-It is responsible for leveling the wall, creating a uniform surface, and absorbing the stress of the building.
+While the scratch coat provides the grip and the finish coat provides the beauty, the brown coat provides the structural flat plane.
+It is responsible for leveling the wall, creating a uniform surface, and absorbing the structural stress of the building.

-Applying the brown coat is the most technically demanding phase of plastering.
-If this layer is wavy or weak, the finish coat will fail.
+Applying the brown coat is one of the most technically demanding phases of plastering.
+If this layer is wavy, uneven, or weak, the final color finish coat will fail.
 This guide breaks down the ASTM C926 standards for mixing, applying, and curing the second coat of stucco.

 Free Assessment